 You may not be able to register for classes until you have taken placement exams.

 5. Meet with an advisor and register for classes

-You will receive contact information for your advisor in the mail.
+You will receive information about the advising and registration process in the mail.

 Learn about academic expectations and campus resources.
 Connect with peers, faculty and staff.
 Attendance is mandatory.